geoah/arduino-server/README.md

         length = 4, messageID = 1, command = 21, body = 1; for graph 1
         length = 4, messageID = 2, command = 21, body = 2; for graph 2

 After you reconfigured graph1 to read another pin, load command will still look the same.
-So messageID will be an ID of widget to draw results on.
+So messageID will be an ID of widget to draw results on

+IMPORTANT : ZERO VALUE FOR MESSAGE ID IS RESERVED AND SHOULDN'T BE USED BY CLIENTS.

 ### Command field
 This is 1 byte field responsible for storing code of requested from [client command](https://github.com/doom369/arduino-server/blob/master/common/src/main/java/com/ddumanskiy/arduino/common/Command.java), like login, digitalWrite, etc...